vanmeeter/com.giadc.digitaltoolbox/README.md

 ### Refresh Button

 This will automatically retrieve the info in an already created ad and auto populate the fields.
 It's a way to force it if, for some reason, it doesn't auto populate on it's own.
 It is also used to clear all info on a new ad.
 If you have a blank fla file open, and this is pressed, it will put everything back to default.
+The size report will also re-calculate the size report.
+This can be especially useful if you have optimized the sprite sheet and want an up to date size report.